René-François de Sluse

-René-François Walter de Sluse (/fr/; also Renatius Franciscus Slusius or Walther de Sluze; 2 July 1622 – 19 March 1685) was a Walloon mathematician and churchman who served as the canon of Liège and abbot of Amay.
+René-François Walter de Sluse (/fr/; also Renatus Franciscus Slusius or Walther de Sluze; 2 July 1622 – 19 March 1685) was a Walloon mathematician and clergyman who was a canon of Saint Lambert's Cathedral, Liège and abbé of Amay.

 Biography

-He was born in Visé, Spanish Netherlands (in present-day Belgium) and studied at the University of Leuven (1638–1642) before receiving a master's degree in law from the University of Rome, La Sapienza in 1643.
-There he also studied several languages, mathematics, and astronomy.
+He was born in Visé, Prince-Bishopric of Liège (in present-day Belgium), and studied at the University of Leuven (1638–1642) before becoming doctor of laws of the Sapienza University of Rome in 1643.
+He spent a total of ten years in Italy, at Rome, Perugia and Florence, studying several languages, mathematics, and astronomy.
 Aside from mathematics he also produced works on astronomy, physics, natural history, general history, and theological subjects related to his work in the Church.
+His most important publication, Mesolabum, was printed in 1659, with a second edition in 1668.

-He became a canon of the Catholic church in 1650, soon after which he became canon of Liège.
-In 1666 he took a new position as abbot of Amay.
-His position in the church prevented him from visiting other mathematicians, but he corresponded with the mathematicians and intellectuals of the day; his correspondents included Blaise Pascal, Christiaan Huygens, John Wallis, and Michelangelo Ricci.
-He was appointed Chancellor of Liège and Counsellor and Chancellor to Prince Maximilian-Henry of Bavaria.
+Sluse became a canon of Liège cathedral in 1650, a privy councillor on 22 March 1659, abbé of Amay in 1666, an ordinary councillor to Prince-Bishop Maximilian-Henry of Bavaria on 20 October 1666, and vice-provost of the cathedral on 20 January 1676.
+His responsibilities prevented him from visiting other mathematicians, but he corresponded with many of the thinkers of the day, including Blaise Pascal, Christiaan Huygens, Henry Oldenburg, John Wallis, and Michelangelo Ricci.
 He was elected a Fellow of the Royal Society in 1674.

-He died in Liège, Spanish Netherlands.
+He died in Liège on 19 March 1685.